This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 - you have missed payments and have received default notices for some of your debts.

-To consolidate, you will have to borrow enough to pay off your existing debts, but you will also have to pay interest on the new agreement.
+To consolidate your debt, you will have to borrow enough to pay off your existing debts and you will also have to pay interest on the new agreement.
 If you default on the consolidation loan, you will normally be asked to pay back the amount you have borrowed, plus the interest that would have been added throughout the term of the new loan.
 You can end up in a lot more debt.

-If you have been missing payments on your current debts, your credit rating will usually have been affected.
-This means that you will miss out on the best deals, and be offered higher rates of interest, if you apply for more credit.
+If you have missed payments on your current debts, your credit rating will usually have been affected.
+This means that you will miss out on the best deals, and may be offered higher rates of interest if you apply for more credit.
+You may even be turned down for credit.

-There may be other options available.
-For example, creditors may agree to freeze the interest on your debts if you make affordable offers of payment.
-If you cannot afford to repay your debts in full, you may be able to get at least part of them written off.
-See our Ways to clear your debt fact sheet for more information, or contact us for advice.
+There may be other way to deal with your debt situation.
+For example, creditors may agree to freeze the interest on your debts if you make affordable offers of payment, or if you cannot afford to repay your debts in full, you may be able to get some of the debt written off.
+For more information, see Ways to clear your debt fact sheet or contact us for advice.

 Borrowing to buy